This infographic delves into the ways AI is shaping your day to day life… without the hype.

 Artificial Intelligence is often overlooked as being a general-purpose application technology that already inhabits many aspects of our lives.
 We’re bombarded with prophecies of the ‘future’ of AI, Skynet-inspired stories and doomsday divinations.
 But what about the way in which AI is already integrated into our daily lives and has improved our current technologies?

-Here’s a run-down of some of the most powerful ways Artificial Intelligence impacts our daily lives.
+Here’s a run-down of some of the most powerful ways Artificial Intelligence impacts your daily life.

 Intelligent Personal Assistants

-Whether we’re wanting to find directions to the nearest cafe or settle a debate, Siri, Cortana and Alexa (among others), have our backs.
-Intelligent personal assistants are at our disposal.
+Whether you’re wanting to find directions to the nearest cafe or settle a debate, Siri, Cortana and Alexa (among others), have your back.
+Intelligent personal assistants are at your disposal.
 As a program, they use location data, user input and a variety of database information to carry out requests from both voice command and text.
 With over 2 billion Smartphone users worldwide according to Statista, this technology has revolutionised how we navigate our daily lives.
 They’re rapidly improving, and putting an end to pub debates all over the world!

-Thanks to apps like Netflix and Spotify, we never have to deliberate over what to watch or listen to again.
-By monitoring our viewing history, recommender systems are able to suggest what we should watch or listen to next based on our past choices.
+Thanks to apps like Netflix and Spotify, you literally never have to deliberate over what to watch or listen to again.
+By monitoring your viewing history, recommender systems are able to suggest what you should watch or listen to next based on your past choices.
 Using Deep Learning algorithms, the software is trained on the data sets created by users and fed into artificial neural networks to identify patterns and create the recommendations that are displayed on the apps that users will most likely want to watch.
 As the data sets grow, streaming recommendations are only getting increasingly more powerful.